OI-wiki/i18n/docs/misc/stern-brocot.md

 ## Farey sequence

 Stern-Brocot tree and Farey sequence have very similar characteristics.
-The $i$th Farey sequence is denoted as $F_i$ , which means that all the simplest true fractions whose denominator is less than or equal to $i$ are arranged in order of value.
+The $i$-th Farey sequence is denoted as $F_i$ , which means that all the simplest true fractions whose denominator is less than or equal to $i$ are arranged in order of value.

 $$
 \begin{array}{l}